20453 - VENTURE CAPITAL AND VALUATION

 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)

 - The lectures consist of both academic materials and of illustrations taken from actual business situations that are commented and discussed.
-Academic materials are mostly explained and discussed in interactive online sessions, which also address actual business examples.
+Academic materials are mostly explained and discussed in interactive sessions, which may also address actual business examples.

 - Instant polls are used to provide discussion material and to verify how the class is learning new concepts.